 •Prepare to participate in an upcoming project

-*Course cost listed does not include the cost of courseware (required) or lunch (optional).
-Please contact us at firstname.lastname@example.org or 207-775-0244 for additional pricing information, or if you have any questions.
-Course is subject to minimum enrollment.
+*Course cost listed does not include the cost of courseware.
+Please contact us at email@example.com or 207-775-0244 for additional pricing information, or if you have any questions.
+Course is subject to a minimum enrollment to run.
+Course may run as a virtual instructor led class if the minimum enrollment has not been met.